fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Batch/v1.1.4/Get-AzureBatchNodeAgentSku.md

 ```

 ## DESCRIPTION
-The **Get-AzureBatchNodeAgentSku** cmdlet gets node agent SKUs that are available in an azure_2 Batch account.
+The **Get-AzureBatchNodeAgentSku** cmdlet gets node agent SKUs that are available in an Azure Batch account.
 Specify the account by using the *BatchContext* parameter.
 You can narrow your search to SKUs that match an Open Data Protocol (OData) filter.